Mariners start trip with a bang and soak Brewers in Milwaukee

 But Seattle showed that it’s more than capable of playing well against better competition Tuesday night at Miller Park.

-Behind an offense that’s picked up its production in the month of June and a solid showing from the beleaguered bullpen, the Mariners rolled to relatively easy 8-3 win over the Milwaukee Brewers, a team that is quite the opposite of the Orioles in every way in terms of record, talent and success.
+Behind an offense that’s picked up its production in the month of June and a solid showing from the beleaguered bullpen, the Mariners rolled to a relatively easy 8-3 win over the Milwaukee Brewers, a team that is quite the opposite of the Orioles in every way in terms of record, talent and success.

-Seattle banged out 12 hits and worked eight walks for constant traffic on the bases and dragging the game into 3½ hours.
+Seattle banged out 12 hits and worked eight walks for constant traffic on the bases and dragging the game to 3½ hours.
 It’s the sort of thing that the offense did early in the season and then got away from in a miserable May where the team went 7-21.

 “Our swing decisions have been outstanding the last two or three weeks and it’s paid off,” manager Scott Servais said.
 “We had a good game plan going in even though we hadn’t seen him a lot.
 We had a good advanced report and a good plan, but it does come down to executing.
-And we did it tonight.
+And we did it tonight.”

-Over the last 20 games, the Mariners are averaging 6.6 runs, 9.5 hits and 4.6 walks per game while posting a .265 batting average and on-base plus slugging percentage of over .820.
+Over the last 20 games, the Mariners are averaging 6.6 runs, 9.5 hits and 4.6 walks while posting a .265 batting average and on-base plus slugging percentage of over .820.

 Four scoreless innings from the Mariners bullpen don’t happen often.
 And it was in doubt in the sixth inning after Cory Gearrin replaced starter Marco Gonzales with Seattle leading 7-3.